wmaca/wmaca.github.io/content/blog/managed-storage-for-the-browser/index.md

 ### ACID

-Borrowing this acronym from database system, and probably oversimplifying it, our storage operations must:
+Borrowing this acronym from database systems, and probably oversimplifying it, our storage operations must:

 - be either complete or incomplete (**atomicity**), there is no middle ground;
 - take the storage management from one to another valid state (**consistency**);